-Real estate law is extraordinarily complex, with many arcane procedures, and the stakes are typically high for all parties involved in a commercial or residential transaction.
+Real estate law is extraordinarily complex and involves many arcane procedures.
+The stakes are typically high for all parties involved in a commercial or residential transaction.
 To get a knowledgeable, attentive attorney working on your side, contact us today.

-At Soliman Law Group we represent both landlords and Tenants.
+At Soliman Law Group, PC we represent both landlords and tenants.
 This gives our offices a well-rounded knowledge base of all the legal issues that may arise in unlawful detainer cases.
-So whether you are a Landlord or a tenant give us a call and we can assist you.

 Below is some basic information about the eviction proves and rights of each of the parties.

-• Engaged in drug dealing, unlawfully used, cultivated, imported, or manufactured illegal drugs.
+- Engaged in drug dealing, unlawfully used, cultivated, imported, or manufactured

 A landlord’s three-day, 30-day, or 60-day notice to a tenant must be “served” properly to be legally effective.
 The terms “serve” and “service” refer to procedures required by the law.
 These procedures are designed to increase the likelihood that the person to whom notice is given actually receives the notice.